danielplohmann/mcrit/README.md

 ## Version History
+ * 2024-01-23 v1.2.26: Pinning lief to 0.13.2 in order to ensure that the pinned SMDA remains compatible.
  * 2024-01-09 v1.2.25: Ensure that we can deliver system status regardless of whether there is a `db_state` and `db_timestamp` or not.
  * 2024-01-05 v1.2.24: Now supporting "query" argument in CLI, as well as compact MatchingResults (without function match info) to reduce file footprint.
  * 2024-01-03 v1.2.23: Limit maximum export size to protect the system against OOM crashes.